anishr-aj/Bank-Management-System/README.md

 *.log
 .DS_Store

+For full source code, you can mail me.

 📝 License

 This project can be released under the MIT License.
 Add a LICENSE file with the full license text if you choose MIT.